Soviet biological weapons program

+Soviet military doctrine use-cases for biological weapons included strategic, operational, and anti-agriculture.
+Strategic agents targeted cities with lethal and contagious human pathogens.
+The causative agents of plague, smallpox, and Q fever were weaponized and stockpiled.
+Strategic attacks were estimated to kill half the population of a city of millions such as New York City, and complemented Soviet strategic nuclear weapons.
+It remains unclear if the program operationalized delivery vehicles such ballistic or cruise missile.

+Operational agents were more incapacitating, for targeting military reinforcements and services in the rear of the battlefield.
+The pathogens for glanders, tularemia, Venezuelan equine encephalitis, and brucellosis may have been considered for air-delivery by cluster munitions or spray tank.
+Toxins including botulinum, and enterotoxin type B, which cause botulism and food poisoning respectively, were also investigated as operational weapons until the mid-1970s.

+For serving in both strategic and operational roles, the causative agents of anthrax and Marburg virus disease were also stockpiled.
+Ekologiya studied anti-livestock pathogens such as for rinderpest and anthrax, and anti-crop such as rice blast and stem rust.

 These programs became immense and were conducted at dozens of secret sites employing up to 65,000 people.
 Annualized production capacity for weaponized smallpox, for example, was 90 to 100 tons.
 In the 1980s and 1990s, many of these agents were genetically altered to resist heat, cold, and antibiotics.

-In the 1990s, Boris Yeltsin admitted to an offensive biological weapons program as well as to the true nature of the Sverdlovsk biological weapons accident of 1979, which had resulted in the deaths of at least 64 people.
-Defecting Soviet bioweaponeers such as Vladimir Pasechnik and Colonel Kanatjan Alibekov confirmed that the program had been massive and still existed.
+In the 1990s, Boris Yeltsin admitted to an offensive biological weapons program as well as to the true nature of the Sverdlovsk anthrax leak of 1979, which had resulted in the deaths of at least 64 people.
+Defecting Soviet bioweaponeers such as Vladimir Pasechnik and Colonel Ken Alibek confirmed that the program had been massive and still existed.
 In 1992, a Trilateral Agreement was signed with the United States and the United Kingdom promising to end biological weapons programs and convert facilities to benevolent purposes, but compliance with the agreement—and the fate of the former Soviet bio-agents and facilities—is still mostly undocumented.